Gelman Family Law Lawyers

 Book Consult1-844-736-0200

-Fathers’ rights also include parenting time with his children, the right to be consulted before adoption, and the right to time off from work to raise his child.
-Here is a list of the rights that a father has:
+A father may seek parenting time with their children, the right to be consulted before adoption, and the right to time off from work to raise their child.
+A father may also have child support obligations, even if the parenting schedule is still being negotiated.

-In reality, there’s really no such thing as the “rights of a father” or the “rights of the mother.”
+There’s really no such thing as the “rights of a father” or the “rights of the mother.”
 Both parties have the same rights.
-In a custody battle, the parent who will be given custody is determined by the child’s best interest.
-The court shall be granted custody of the children after the separation or dissolution of a marriage.
+In a custody battle, the parent who is given decision-making responsibility is determined by the child’s best interest.

 Recognizing Unmarried Fathers’ Rights Recognizing Married Fathers’ Rights